nacho-fel/AutomaticAlertGenerator-NER-SA_Implementation/README.md

 - **Self-Attention (SA) over BiLSTM (SA-BiLSTM):** A self-attention layer highlights the most informative words or segments in a post, strengthening downstream tasks like sentiment monitoring and credibility/fake-news related classification.

-- **Multimodal Integration (Text + Image):** The system combines Named Entity Recognition (NER) for identifying and tracking key entities with image captioning (e.g., CNN–LSTM style encoders/decoders) to generate text descriptions for visual content and enrich alert context when images are present.
+- **Multimodal Integration (Text + Image):** The system combines Named Entity Recognition (NER) for identifying and tracking key entities with image captioning (CNN–LSTM style encoders/decoders) to generate text descriptions for visual content and enrich alert context when images are present.

 ---